Choir of St George's Chapel, Windsor Castle: The choir today

 The choir comprises up to 23 choristers (the youngest of whom are probationers or training choristers) and 12 professional Lay Clerks, who sing alto, tenor and bass.
 The Choir sings at Evensong each day (except Wednesdays) and at Mattins and Eucharist on Sunday mornings during the three terms of the College year.
 The choristers are educated at St George's School, Windsor Castle which is situated in the Castle grounds.
 The Lay Clerks live in the Horseshoe Cloister and on Denton's Commons.

 The choir sings regularly in the presence of the King and other members of the Royal Family.

 Concerts are also given from time to time, some collaborating with ensembles such as the London Concert Orchestra, the London Handel Orchestra, Southbank Sinfonia and the London Mozart Players.
 The choir also broadcasts regularly on BBC Radio 3 and BBC Radio 4.

 The choir is directed by the Director of Music and accompanied the Assistant Director of Music, plus an organ scholar who is selected by audition on an annual basis.

-In January 2022 it was announced that the choir would admit girl choristers from the following year, forming a mixed treble line.
+In January 2022 – two months after the first woman became a lay clerk there – it was announced that the choir would admit girl choristers from the following year, forming a mixed treble line.